 $2,000 for regular accounts, $1000 for IRAs and accounts set up with automatic investing plans.
 The fund also has an institutional share (AKRIX) class with a $250,000 minimum.

-1.36% on assets of about $3.3 billion.
+1.3% on assets of about $4.2 billion, as of June 2023.
 There’s also a 1.00% redemption fee on shares held less than 30 days.
-The institutional share class has an expense ratio of 1.11% with the difference being the absence of a 12(b)1 fee
+The institutional share class on assets of about $7.2 billion has an expense ratio of 1.04% with the difference being the absence of a 12(b)1 fee.

 In 1997, Mr. Akre became of founding manager of FBR Small Cap Growth – Value fund, which became FBR Small Cap Value, then FBR Small Cap, and finally FBR Focus (FBRVX).
 Across the years and despite many names, he applied the same investment strategy that now drives Akre Focus.
 Here’s his description of the process: